tatsushi-ikeda/sphinxcontrib-cjkspacer/README.md

 # sphinxcontrib-cjkspacer
-A Sphinx extension, which inserts spacer elements between ordinary characters and CJK characters.
+A Sphinx extension, which inserts spacer elements between the CJK characters and the other characters.